FAQS

 Can we drink the water?

-Yes, the water from the taps in the pods is safe to drink.
+Yes — all tap water in the pods is completely safe to drink.

 Can we bring our dog(s)?